You are here

 If CLINOLIPID is mixed with dextrose and/or amino acid solutions, check the compatibility before administration by inspecting the mixture closely for the presence of precipitates.
 Formation of precipitates could result in vascular occlusion.

-When infused alone, CLINOLIPID can be administered via central or peripheral vein.
-When administered with dextrose and amino acids, the choice of a central or peripheral venous route should depending on the osmolarity of the final infusate.
+CLINOLIPID can be administered via central or peripheral vein.
+When administered with dextrose and amino acids, the choice of a central or peripheral venous route should depend on the osmolarity of the final infusate.

-Do not use administration sets and lines that contain di-2-ehtylhexyl phthalate (DEHP).
+Do not use administration sets and lines that contain di-2-ethylhexyl phthalate (DEHP).

 Use only a 1.2 micron pore size in-line filter to administer CLINOLIPID.
-DO NOT use any size less than 1.2 micron pore size in-line filter [see DOSAGE AND ADMINISTRATION].
+DO NOT use any size less than 1.2 micron pore size in-line filter [see Dosage and Administration (2.1)].

 Admixing Guidelines